 Before the outbreak of COVID-19, employees’ basic needs were simple to understand and universally true.
 Now that we’re in the throws of a pandemic, those needs have changed drastically, and they may differ from business to business and may change in relatively short time spans based on external factors across different regions.
-The new hierarchy of employee needs is a dynamic one, whereas before most employees gradually worked they’re way in an upward linear path, the path today may go up and down as circumstances change.
+The new hierarchy of employee needs is a dynamic one, whereas before most employees gradually worked their way in an upward linear path, and the path today may go up and down as circumstances change.

-Physiological Needs Are Now About Health and Safety, Too.
+Physiological Needs Are Now About Health and Safety, Too

 Before, an employee’s physiological needs were largely a matter of making sure they had access to the tools and information required to get their job done.
 It’s a simple yet critical stage for reaching one’s own potential.
 Today, however, there is an added measure of safety to this stage.

 Offices are no longer a safe space to work in the same way that they were before.
-Whether employees are working from home for the foreseeable future or they’re allowed back into the office with restrictions and safety guidelines, now employers not only need to ensure employees have the equipment, access, and facilities, they also need to ensure that they are not putting their employees at risk of contracting the Coronavirus, either from surfaces within the office or from person-to-person contact.
+Whether employees are working from home for the foreseeable future or they’re allowed back into the office with restrictions and safety guidelines, now employers not only need to ensure employees have the equipment, access, and facilities, but they also need to ensure that they are not putting their employees at risk of contracting the Coronavirus, either from surfaces within the office or from person-to-person contact.